ryanfleharty/spring-boot-intro/lessons/data-backed-boot/README.md

 Follow the instructions in the [previous lesson](../starting-a-boot-project) to set up a basic Spring Boot web application.

 Inside of pom.xml, we'll add some new dependencies to allow us to connect with a MySql database.
-Add the following to the list of dependencies in your pom.xml file:
+Add the following to the list of dependencies in your pom.xml file, inside of the `<dependencies>` tags:
 ```xml
         <dependency>
             <groupId>org.springframework.boot</groupId>